thomalex001/lush_coding_assignment/README.md

 ## GraphQL & Apollo
 As I was not familiar with Pothos I decided to first get GraphQL and Apollo working together.
-I have left the GraphQL files in `src/graphql` however they are currently unused.
+Note: I have left the GraphQL files in `src/graphql` however they are currently unused.

 Installed Apollo Server and GraphQL:
 ```